-62. Financial statements and financial reports
+63. Financial statements and financial reports

-- (1) For each financial year, the committee must ensure that the requirements imposed on the Association under Part 5 of the Act relating to the financial statements or financial report of the Association are met. - (2) Without limiting subclause (1), those requirements include - (a) if the Association is a tier 1 association, the preparation of the financial statements; and - (b) if the Association is a tier 2 association or tier 3 association, the preparation of the financial report; and - (c) if required, the review or auditing of the financial statements or financial report, as applicable; and - (d) the presentation to the annual general meeting of the financial statements or financial report, as applicable; and - (e) if required, the presentation to the annual general meeting of the copy of the report of the review or auditor's report, as applicable, on the financial statements or financial report.
+- (1) The accounts of the club shall be audited at the end of the each financial year by an auditor appointed by the committee. - (2) For each financial year, the committee must ensure that the requirements imposed on the Association under Part 5 of the Act relating to the financial statements or financial report of the Association are met. - (3) Without limiting subclause (1), those requirements include - (a) if the Association is a tier 1 association, the preparation of the financial statements; and - (b) if the Association is a tier 2 association or tier 3 association, the preparation of the financial report; and - (c) if required, the review or auditing of the financial statements or financial report, as applicable; and - (d) the presentation to the annual general meeting of the financial statements or financial report, as applicable; and - (e) if required, the presentation to the annual general meeting of the copy of the report of the review or auditor's report, as applicable, on the financial statements or financial report.